golemfactory/golem-docs/src/pages/docs/creators/common/requestor-provider-interaction.md

 }
 ```

-In soma cases the acceptance of the DebitNote can fail.
+In some cases, the acceptance of the DebitNote can fail.
 In the example below the acceptance for a debit note is rejected as it was already covered by the invoice payment.
 This particular case is because both invoices and debit notes are processed asynchronously and the SDK logic takes care to manage it in a proper way to avoid double payments.

 ```bash
 PaymentFailed {